New categories in the product-based shopping experience, category and classification changes, and item specifics to help buyers find your items.

 - Voice-Enabled Smart Assistants

-Starting mid-August 2018, we will provide you with the ability as you list to suggest edits in the catalog to products that you may feel are inaccurate or missing critical information.
-You will also be able to suggest a new product to be added to the eBay catalog.
+Starting mid-August 2018, we will provide you with the ability as you list to contribute new product updates to products in the catalog that you may feel are inaccurate or missing critical information.
+You will also be able to submit a new product to be added to the eBay catalog.
 We strongly encourage you to begin updating your listings to comply with the requirement so that there will be no interruptions to your eBay business when we require catalog adoption starting mid-September 2018.

 Starting mid-September 2018, you will need to associate your Good 'Til Cancelled listings with the eBay catalog in the categories above.
 Otherwise, your listings may have minimal or no visibility to buyers.
 You will no longer be able to successfully revise an existing listing or complete a new listing if you do not use the catalog.